leafsphp/devtools/README.md

 <br />
 <br />

-This is the server-side extension for the Leaf DevTools.
-This library allows the Chrome extension to communicate with your Leaf app and provide you with useful information about your app while you develop.
+Leaf DevTools provides a set of tools for debugging and understanding your Leaf applications.
+At the Core, the DevTools provides a visual tool with a clean and intuitive UI holding information about your Leaf application, and a light-weight library that you can use to interact with the devtools frontend.

 ## Basic Usage